SAP-samples/btp-developer-guide-cap/documentation/remote-service/develop/extend-app.md

         }
     ```

 *  Add a custom handler for CREATE, UPDATE, DELETE of incidents.
-Add the below code snippet to the init method
+Add this code snippet to the *init* method

     ```js
     this.on(['CREATE','UPDATE'], 'Incidents', (req, next) => this.onCustomerCache(req, next));
     this.S4bupa = await cds.connect.to('API_BUSINESS_PARTNER');
     ```
-* Add the custom handler after init method
+* Add the custom handler after the *init* method

   ```js
     async onCustomerCache(req, next) {